nebojsatomic/IDE21/README.md

 Demo pass:  proba

-*  /adm can be changed to what ever path you want if you modify adminUrl variable inside src/dev-application/config/config.ini
+*  /adm can be changed to what ever path you want if you modify adminUrl variable inside src/legacy/dev-application/config/config.ini

 If you consider further use of IDE21, set your own configuration for the database in docker-compose.yaml, and config files inside dev-application, do not use this default configuration, naturally.

-If you want to develop, note that container uses Named volume by default, in order to be able to see your changes in the container instantly ( not rebuild the image ), you must set Host volume in docker-compose.yaml by uncommenting the line 12 and commenting the line 13, and afterwards access the 'web' container with docker exec and run ./laravel.sh.
+If you want to develop, note that container uses Named volume by default, in order to be able to see your changes in the container instantly ( not rebuild the image ), you should set Host volume in docker-compose.yaml by uncommenting the line 12 and commenting the line 13.

 DO NOT PUSH THE CHANGE YOU MADE IN docker-compose.yaml TO REMOTE BRANCH